niiknow/lambda-form/README.md

 }
 ```

-# NOTE
+# Note
 * This project require AWS S3 private bucket.
-Please make sure you have your bucket is not public or you will expose your smtp credential.
+Please make sure your bucket is not public or you will expose your SMTP and other credentials.
 * AWS may block or limit sends from port 25, so you should use a different port.
-It is also best to send with SSL only.
 * Outside of FORMBUCKET, there is no other config on the server.
 Each form configuration contain it's own SMTP setup.
-Everything rely on you correctly setting up your FORM config.
 * Remember, if you use application/x-www-form-urlencoded, you should set a redirection (redir property) to provide redirect result.
+The front-end can also pass in a "redir" query string parameter.

-# TODO/FUTURE ENHANCEMENTS
+# TODO/Future Enhancements
 - [ ] Filters to include or exclude fields so hidden form field won't come through to the email
 - [ ] Per field validation - possibly use [Indicative](https://indicative.adonisjs.com/) for validation of json
 - [ ] Handle Image/File form submit/upload